xcore/sc_capacitive_sensing/README.rst

 Key Features
 ============

 * measurement of raw data
 * smoothing of data, automatic background level detection
 * recognition of motion on a slider

 To Do
 =====

 * Testing on different designs
 * Design of a matrix of buttons
+* Add gerber files

 Firmware Overview
 =================